The Lacoste logo depicts a crocodile and heralds back to the days of René Lacoste, who won the 1925 and 1928 Wimbledon tournaments.

 (Available in various colours.)

-René) announced that the company was participating in the “Save Your Logo” initiative, a campaign by the Global Environmental Facility (supported by the World Bank and the International Union for Conservation of Nature) which allows private companies/institutions to contribute in the preservation of biodiversity on the planet by committing to the protection of the animal that represents their logo.
+Last April, Lacoste chairman and CEO Michel Lacoste (son of René) announced that the company was participating in the “Save Your Logo” initiative, a campaign by the Global Environmental Facility (supported by the World Bank and the International Union for Conservation of Nature) which allows private companies/institutions to contribute in the preservation of biodiversity on the planet by committing to the protection of the animal that represents their logo.

 Although many companies and organizations (including giants like Puma, Peugeot, Jaguar) are using symbols of animals/biodiversity as logos or for their communication needs, none have participated in this project so far.
 Lacoste is actually the first major international brand to support the campaign.